-You'll gain a deep knowledge of a discipline along with skills in marketing, finance, and accounting.
-Learn to take what happens in the lab and commercialize it, help a clean energy company grow, or promote a major league team's run for the championship through one of our specialized business programs.
+With the combination of business skills and your major, you can help biotech firms commercialize their research, market a company's products to a global audience, raise funds to help a clean energy company grow, or promote a major league team's run for the championship through one of our specialized hybrid business programs.

 Turn your ideas into action

 Students and graduates have raised $800 million in funding through Waterloo's Velocity program, Canada’s most productive startup incubator.

 If you have ideas to address urgent social issues, St. Paul's GreenHouse can help you get started.